hivelocity/terraform-provider-hivelocity/CONTRIBUTING.md

 First, make sure that this folder structure exists: `

 `~/.terraform.d/plugins/hivelocity.net/dev/hivelocity/0.1/darwin_amd64/`

+Watch out for the naming convention (OS and distribution).

+Also, while developing, you may want to change the `source = "hivelocity.net/prod/hivelocity"` line to `source = "hivelocity.net/dev/hivelocity"` in the `./examples/data_sources/main.tf` file.
+Please don't commit this change.

 Then, whenever you update the project run the following cmd to add the changes to your Terraform plugins: